SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Preliminaries

-The authors of \cite{Forest2021} propose a variant on the SOM-VAE model, called Deep embedded SOM (DESOM).
-Compared to SOM-VAE, the decoder on the discrete space is omitted, there is no blocking of gradients, and the topological loss $\mathcal{L}_{\text{topo}}$ was adopted as given in \cref{eq:gaussian_kernel}, with a Gaussian neighbourhood function with decaying variance over time, as suggested from the original SOM algorithm.
-Figure \ref{fig:architectures}b visualizes the DESOM architecture including the gradient paths in green.
-In another short work, \cite{Forest2019DeepMaps} speculate about adding an LSTM in the latent space to train a SOM on sequential data, and refer to this model as LSTM-DESOM.
+\citet{Forest2021} propose Deep embedded SOM (DESOM).
+Compared to SOM-VAE, the decoder on the discrete space is omitted (therewith also $\mathcal{L}_{\text{recon,disc}}$), gradients from $\mathcal{L}_{\text{SOM}}$ to the encoder are not being blocked (i.e. $\operatorname{sg}[\cdot]$ is removed from \cref{eq:SOM_loss}), and the topological loss $\mathcal{L}_{\text{topo}}$ is given by \cref{eq:gaussian_kernel}, i.e. with a Gaussian neighbourhood function with decaying variance.
+In a short work, \citet{Forest2019DeepMapsv2} speculate about adding an LSTM in the latent space to train a SOM on sequential data, and refer to this model as LSTM-DESOM.
+Figure \ref{fig:architectures}a-b visualizes the SOM-VAE and DESOM architecture.